5 Big Mistakes Musicians Make With Their Websites – #2 – The “Las Vegas Casino” Website

 If your site is all bells, whistles, flashing lights and revolving animations you have a problem.
 You spend all this time and effort getting a website up only to make your poor readers wait 10 minutes while an auto-loading video animation of your latest song loads up!
 Did you know you could be losing up to half your visitors right there?
-Most people simply won’t wait.
+Most people simply won’t wait for a slow website.
 They use the internet because they want information NOW, not in ten minutes when the video finishes loading.
 Even if your visitor DOES like your animation, they’ll grow bored and frustrated with it after the 3rd or 4th visit.
 You need to do everything you can to make it easy for your visitors and that means… don’t make them wait!

 Sites that are heavily tied to graphic elements can also be very hard to update.
 Most times musicians and bands with one of these sites, especially one made with Flash, are at the mercy of their designer to update their sites which means it doesn’t get done very often.
 That’s not good enough any more.
 Your visitors want to be kept up to date if you want them coming back.